 "That's so sweet!"
 Carlson enthuses upon learning the details of her family history.
 "That's how life happens sometimes, right?
 Totally by accident."

 In addition to Carlson, Tuesday's episode of Finding Your Roots will feature CNN news anchor Erin Burnett and the late Vogue magazine editor André Leon Talley, who also discover mysteries, surprises, and revelations hidden in their family trees.

 Previous guests featured on Finding Your Roots include Mario Lopez (ex-Dr. Christian Ramírez, The Bold and the Beautiful), Pamela Adlon, Terry Crews, Brittany Packnett Cunningham, Tony Danza, Kathryn Hahn, Anita Hill, Regina King, Nathan Lane, John Leguizamo, Damon Lindelof, Leslie Odom, Jr., Melissa Villaseńor, and Lena Waithe.

 Amy Carlson starred as Another World's Josie from 1993 to 1998.
 After leaving the soap world, she went on to star as Alex Taylor in Third Watch, Katie Owen in Peacemakers, Kelly Gaffney in Law & Order: Trial by Jury, and Linda Reagan in Blue Bloods.

-What do you think about Lindsay Lohan returning to acting in Michael Damian's upcoming Netflix Christmas film?
-What are your thoughts on the premise of the romantic comedy?
+What do you think about Amy Carlson appearing on PBS' Finding Your Roots?
+What do you think you would learn about your own family history if you were featured on the documentary series?
 We want to hear from you -- and there are many ways you can share your thoughts.